 For the wedding of the Lamb has come,

-Those who receive Jesus’ offer of redemption become his ‘bride’.
-This heavenly wedding is offered to all of us.
+Those who receive Isa’s’ offer of redemption become his ‘bride’.
+Allah offers this heavenly wedding to all of us.
 The Bible ends with this invitation for you and me to come to His wedding

 Another adaptation of the Book of Ruth in film